prathusa/MD5_Hash_Cracker/README.md

-Although I was unable to time test how long it takes to crack all 7-digit passwords (string ’zzzzzzz’, due to Euler time limitation), with the knowledge it takes 1 minute to attempt all 6-digits password combi- nations we can estimate that it will take a little over 1 hour to attempt all permutations from 1 through 7 dig- its.
+Although I was unable to time test how long it takes to crack all 7-digit passwords (string ’zzzzzzz’, due to Euler time limitation), with the knowledge it takes 1 minute to attempt all 6-digits password combinations we can estimate that it will take a little over 1 hour to attempt all permutations from 1 through 7 digits.

 Considering that these hashes need to be calculated only once, if you save the generated hashes in a lookup table then